Christ College (University of Tasmania): Social and cultural events

 The college holds many cultural and social events throughout the year and are organised by the social and cultural convenors.

 In O-Week, the orientation program, residents are involved in get-to-know-you events, guided tours around the university, Sandy Bay and Greater Hobart, as well as trips to Mt Wellington and Port Arthur.

 Each year the college holds a themed ball, a scavenger hunt and a satirical college play.
 Other events include various parties throughout the year, and residents can be involved with Clean up Australia Day, tree planting, the ANZAC Day dawn service, the annual play, World's Greatest Shave, winter sleep outs, movie nights, trivia nights, Relay for Life and various formal dinners.

 The college also offers free tutoring sessions through Accommodation Services.

 Sport

 It is a tradition that students from the southern residential colleges of the University of Tasmania compete annually in a series of sport events.

 Christ College competes annually with Jane Franklin Hall and St John Fisher College in a variety of sports, with residents in non-affiliated residences such as University Apartments, Midcity Apartments, the Annexe and Old Commerce able to play for the college of their choice.
 Major sports consist of Rugby union, Australian football, cricket (men's) and netball (women's).
 Minor sports consist of soccer, badminton, table tennis, basketball, volleyball, netball (men's) and softball (women's).
 Debating is a mixed non-sport feature.

+The College's rugby union side today possesses the oldest rugby provenance of any club or team in Australia, as in the 1847 founding era under John Philip Gell (as Warden) he and the students engaged in the earliest known instances of playing rugby football in Australia, fifteen years before the Sydney University FC.
+Gell was educated at Rugby School in the time of Thomas Hughes and was his model for the ‘old Brooke’ character in the rugby match in his classic novel Tom Brown’s Schooldays.